ndmh99/reactjs-django-test-app/docs/CURRENT_ISSUES.md

 ## 8. Static Files Not Served in Production
 - **Issue:** Django static files (CSS, JS) not served by default in production.
 - **Effect:** Admin or custom static assets may not load.
 - **Workaround:** Use WhiteNoise or proper static file hosting for production.
+For WhiteNoise:
+  1. Install: `pip install whitenoise`
+  2. Add to MIDDLEWARE: `'whitenoise.middleware.WhiteNoiseMiddleware'`
+  3. Configure: `STATICFILES_STORAGE = 'whitenoise.storage.CompressedManifestStaticFilesStorage'`

 ## 9. AWS RDS Security Group
 - **Issue:** RDS not accessible from Render due to security group rules.